tubakhan0415/Sign-in-/README.md

 # Sign-in-
-This app is for sigh-up from the streamlit app
+This app is for sign-up from the streamlit app